abap2UI5/docs/docs/development/logging.md

 ```

 ##### ABAP Cloud
-In ABAP cloud, you can just import the logging object into the message popup:
+In ABAP Cloud, you can directly pass the logging object into the popup:
 ```abap
 METHOD z2ui5_if_app~main.